One of the untapped opportunities for many ecommerce brands is international SEO.

 Each structure has its own pros and cons and the ideal solution for your business may depend on many factors such as the technical set up of your CMS and the cost of acquiring additional ccTLD domains.

-At Amara, we were originally on a ccTLD (.co.uk) as we were only targeting the UK market.
+We were originally on a ccTLD (.co.uk) as we were only targeting the UK market.

 Most ccTLD’s were already taken for our brand name, so that wasn’t an option for us.